Natzirt-BK/subaru-ecu-tools-linux/README.md

 ~/.local/state/subaru-ecu-tools-linux/
 ```

 Press **R** after a problem to create a filtered local report.
-Nothing is
-uploaded automatically.
 Review the report before attaching it to a
 [GitHub issue](https://github.com/Natzirt-BK/subaru-ecu-tools-linux/issues).
 Do not publish the raw setup log without reviewing it.

 ## Safety

-Cable detection does not prove that an ECU operation is safe.
 Begin with a
 supervised read-only connection and logging test, verify the exact ROM and
 definition, maintain a recovery path, and never interrupt a flash.
-Installer
-tests do not read, write, or flash an ECU.

 Advanced commands and implementation details are in the
 [technical reference](LINUX_ECU_TOOLS.md).
 The installer project is available